I Love You (Climax Blues Band song): Credits

-Nicky Hopkins played electric piano throughout the whole song; string arrangements were provided by David Campbell.
+Nicky Hopkins played grand piano throughout the whole song; string arrangements were provided by David Campbell.

 Other versions

 "I Love You" song was covered by American band Lazlo Bane for their 2007 album Guilty Pleasures.

 It was covered by the band Nine Days for the soundtrack album to the film The New Guy, and by the band Tesla for their 2011 acoustic album Twisted Wires & the Acoustic Sessions.

 "I Love You" was also covered by the band the H Factor, and was released as a single, from their 1989 sole eponymous album.
 Two members of the H Factor, Pete Haycock and Derek Holt, were members of the Climax Blues Band before forming the H Factor with Steve Hunter.
 Holt also recorded his own version of the song on the 1999 album After the Climax - I Love You.